EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I finished the bootstrap tutorial and made my first bootstrap website.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 77

+* Project you are working on - Bootstrap
+* Progress today - Had a little mess about with a hero section.
+* Challenges you faced - None.
+* Tasks for tomorrow -